dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 When this exits, it will print a sorted map of the commands, which should correspond to the most frequently accessed keys.

-With a working uprobe prototype, attention now turns to getting better quality data. `bpftrace` doesn't really have the faculty to parse strings at the moment and this is inherently pretty inefficient, and not something ideal to do on each probe, so it is better if arguments are passed of a known type.
+With a working uprobe prototype, attention now turns to getting better quality data. bpftrace doesn't really have the faculty to parse strings at the moment and this is inherently pretty inefficient, and thus not something ideal to do on each probe, so it is better if arguments are passed of a known type.

 The problem of building more flexible tools is better solved by the use of the USDT tracepoint protocol for defining static tracepoints.
 Fortunately, this has